docsforadobe/after-effects-scripting-guide/docs/items/footageitem.md

 Opens the footage in a Footage panel, and moves the Footage panel to front and gives it focus.

+!!! tip
-?> **Note:** Missing and placeholder footage can be opened using this method, but cannot manually (via double-clicking it).
+    Missing and placeholder footage can be opened using this method, but cannot manually (via double-clicking it).

 #### Parameters